-First of all, attach antennas to the air module:
+First of all, attach your antennas to the air module:

-Then attach power supply cable and autopilot telemetry cable:
+Then attach the power supply cable and autopilot telemetry cables:

 Attach antennas to the ground module:

-By default, 8 dBi antennas comes with the set.
-Depending on your specific applications you might use different antennas designed for 2.4 GHz band.
+By default, 5 dBi antennas come included in the set.
+Depending on your specific applications you might choose to use alternative antennas designed for 2.4 GHz band.

-Connect micro USB cable and power cable to the ground module as shown on the image:
+Connect your micro USB cable and power cable to the ground module as shown below:

-Ground module supports any power supply source with the voltage in range from 10V to 50V.
+Ground module supports any power supply source with a voltage ranging from 10V to 50V.
 We recommend to use 3S or 4S LiPo battery to power the ground module.
-Typical current for 3S battery is around 1A at maximum power output.
+The typical current for 3S battery power is around 1A at maximum power output.

 Air module is 5V tolerant only.
-Peak current can be up to 3A, therefore, make sure to provide powerful, stable and reliable power supply to air module.
+Peak current can be up to 3A, therefore make sure to provide a powerful, stable and reliable power supply to the air module.
 We highly recommend to use SmartAP PDB 5V output port to power SmartLink.
-SmartAP PDB has 5V at 5A max power output which is enough for SmartLink.
+SmartAP PDB has 5V at 5A max power output which powers SmartLink perfectly.

 SmartLink system is compatible with any autopilot which has TTL UART telemetry port.
 For instance, it's compatible with: